2018 — Rolling Hills Estates, CA/US

 Mark Windham Paradigm

-I debated policy in high school and NDT circuit for UC Berkeley in the 1970's, where I broke at the major tournaments.
+I debated policy in high school and NDT circuit for UC Berkeley in the 1970's, breaking at the major tournaments.
 After 24 years as a lawyer, specializing death penalty defense, I became a Superior Court Judge in 2008.
 As a parent I have returned to the activity, founding a program at New Roads School and coaching for five years.
 I am indeed a parent judge, but one who understands why you have a perm spike in your K thesis.

 Though I evaluate professional advocates every day in my courtroom, I am judging you within a high school debate paradigm.
 I endeavor to adhere to your norms, but I reconcile this with my professional experience, which is grounded in real human controversy with consequences to human life and liberty.
 Your argumentation may be just as sophisticated as that of the lawyers, but courtroom rules are different.
 At tournaments I do my best to respect generally accepted debate theory.

-Novel advocacies such as kritiks, unconventional counterplans, permutations, conditionality, theory and narratives are fine, but artifice may diminish your effectiveness.
+Novel advocacies such as kritiks, kritikal PMC’s, unconventional counterplans, severance permutations, conditionality, theory and narratives are fine, but artifice may diminish your effectiveness.
 I prefer substance to procedure.
 It is most important to address the social issue at hand; clever arguments shouldn't be made for their own sake, but only to advance the substance of your position.
 I would consider argument that clearly abusive theory is a reverse voting issue.
 I appreciate case debate.

 I’m grateful for the opportunity to evaluate your debate.
 I hope that I may contribute to your education as an advocate, with the aspiration that you will use this experience to make this world a better place.
 I hope to learn from you as well so that I may do the same.